ArneBinder/pytorch-ie/README.md

 print("train docs: ", len(train_docs))
 print("val docs: ", len(val_docs))

+# Create a PIE taskmodule.
 task_module = TransformerSpanClassificationTaskModule(
     tokenizer_name_or_path=model_name,
     max_length=128,
 )

+# Prepare the taskmodule with the training data.
+This may collect available labels etc.
+# The result of this should affect the state of the taskmodule config which will be
+# persisted (and can be loaded) later on.
 task_module.prepare(train_docs)

+# Persist the taskmodule.
+This writes the taskmodule config as a json file into the
+# model_output_path directory.
+The config contains all constructor parameters to
+# re-create the taskmodule at this state (via AutoTaskmodule.from_pretrained(model_output_path)).
+task_module.save_pretrained(model_output_path)

+# Use the taskmodule to encode the train and dev sets.
+This may use the text and
+# available annotations of the documents.
 train_dataset = task_module.encode(train_docs, encode_target=True)
 val_dataset = task_module.encode(val_docs, encode_target=True)

+# Create the dataloaders.
+Note that the taskmodule provides the collate function!
 train_dataloader = DataLoader(
     train_dataset,
     batch_size=batch_size,